COMBINE Standards

 Identifiers.org

-MIRIAM Unique Resource Identifiers allow one to uniquely and unambiguously identify an entity in a stable and perennial manner.
-MIRIAM Registry is a set of services and resources that provide support for generating, interpreting and resolving MIRIAM URIs.
-Through the Identifiers.org technology, MIRIAM URIs can be dereferenced in a flexible and robust way., MIRIAM URIs are used by SBML, SED-ML, CellML and BioPAX controlled annotation schemes.
+The identifiers.org web site uses MIRIAM Unique Resource Identifiers to allow one to uniquely and unambiguously identify an entity in a stable and perennial manner.
+Identifiers.org URIs can be dereferenced in a flexible and robust way, and are used by SBML, SED-ML, CellML and BioPAX controlled annotation schemes.

 KiSAO

-The Kinetic Simulation Algorithm Ontology (KiSAO) describes existing algorithms and their inter-relationships through their characteristics and parameters., KiSAO is used in SED-ML, which allows simulation software to automatically choose the best algorithm available to perform a simulation and unambiguously refer to it.
+The Kinetic Simulation Algorithm Ontology (KiSAO) describes existing algorithms and their inter-relationships through their characteristics and parameters.
+It is updated from its github repository., KiSAO is used in SED-ML, which allows simulation software to automatically choose the best algorithm available to perform a simulation and unambiguously refer to it.

 Avatar